Do Go On - 206 - Dungeons and Dragons

 Making people do stuff.

-And after secretly emerging from the tunnels, he hid from his family tunnel, he hid from his family at friends houses for several weeks.
+he hid from his family at friends' houses for several weeks.

 Please.